 In review, The Fulcrum produces original content that focuses on improving the democratic process of elections.
-Articles and headlines contain moderately loaded language such as this Pennsylvania may decide the election, but has to decide many rules first.
-This story is properly sourced to local accounts.
-In another related story, Trump campaign sues Pennsylvania over easier absentee voting they utilize emotional language to frame President Trump negatively such as this “President Trump is taking his crusade against voting by mail to a new level.”
+Articles and headlines contain moderately loaded language such as this Pennsylvania may decide the election but has to decide many rules first.
+This story is correctly sourced to local accounts.
+In another related story, Trump campaign sues Pennsylvania over easier absentee voting; they utilize emotional language to frame former President Trump negatively, such as this “President Trump is taking his crusade against voting by mail to a new level.”

-Editorially, The Fulcrum does not disclose that they report from a liberal perspective, however, most stories and positions favor the left such as this: How Trump is turning the American presidency into a dictatorship and this Why not allow us to use whatever polling place we find most convenient?
-Finally, The Fulcrum is opposed to Citizens United, which some claim gives corporations personhood in the election process, Amendment to nullify Citizens United finally gets air time in the House.
-In general, the news is reported is factually from a liberal perspective, however, they do not disclose their partisanship on the website.
+Editorially, The Fulcrum publishes stories and positions that favor a liberal perspective such as this: How Trump is turning the American presidency into a dictatorship, and this Why not allow us to use whatever polling place we find most convenient?
+Finally, The Fulcrum is opposed to Citizens United, which some claim gives corporations personhood in the election process; Amendment to nullify Citizens United finally gets air time in the House.
+In general, The Fulcrum produces fact-based content from a strong left-center perspective.

 Failed Fact Checks

 Overall, we rate The Fulcrum strongly Left-Center Biased based on story selection and editorial positions that favor the left.
-We also rate them Mostly Factual, rather than High due to a lack of transparency in their mission statement that does not disclose their liberal perspective.
-(D. Van Zandt 10/18/2020)
+We also rate them High for factual reporting due to proper sourcing of information and a clean fact check record.
+(D. Van Zandt 10/18/2020) Updated (05/31/2022)